-Recent graduates have progressed to higher degrees (master's and PhDs) or gone directly to employment in biological research, government agencies, conservation and wildlife management, the biotech industry, agro-industry, pharmaceuticals, zoos, museums, environmental consultancy, teaching and higher education.
+Recent graduates have progressed to higher degrees (MSc or PhD) or directly to employment in biological research, government agencies, conservation and wildlife management, the biotech industry, agro-industry, pharmaceuticals, zoos, museums, environmental consultancy, teaching and higher education.

 Read more about what students from Biological Sciences go on to do after graduation.